 However, a Java Memory Leak is not as severe as the memory leaks in other programming languages like C++.
 The size of the Leak and the lifetime of a program are two main factors that you should be concerned about in the case of a Memory Leak.

-- A continuously running program, in due course, runs out of memory resources.
+- A continuously running program, in due course, runs out of memory resources if there is a memory leak, even if it is a small leak.
 Hence Memory Leak can be a problem if your java application has to run continuously.